nmfs-fish-tools/Resources/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
 Include links to GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use the [reprex package](https://reprex.tidyverse.org/articles/reprex-dos-and-donts.html).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem if there is a graphical issue.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
+You can use [LICEcap](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [silentcast](https://github.com/colinkeenan/silentcast) on Linux.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions: